Charleston's historic Sword Gate House sells, 11 years after it was first listed

 A must-see for downtown tourists, the Sword Gate House has been on and off the market for more than a decade.
 Bear Lake Realty first listed it in April 2009 for $23 million.
 The asking price was later reduced to $19.5 million and most recently to $13.99 million.
 Handsome Properties in Charleston represented the seller.

-The previous record for a South of Broad residence was the $8.625 million sale last year of a 7,352-square-foot home at 23 Legare St., just down from the Sword Gate.
+The previous record for a South of Broad residence was the $8.625 million sale last year of a 7,352-square-foot home at 23 Legare St., just down the street from the Sword Gate.

 The all-time high-water mark for the entire peninsula was set in March when a buyer paid $12 million for the two-floor penthouse condominium in the Peoples Building on the north side of Broad Street.